 Fabaceae (family name)

-Forage for Pollinators: Produces Nectar and Pollen in profusion for all Bees especially Honeybees (who favour its orange pollen, and opinion is divided as to whether they also collect its nectar).
+Forage for Pollinators: Produces Nectar and Pollen in profusion for Long and Short-tongued Bumblebees, and Honeybees (who favour its orange pollen, and opinion is divided as to whether they also collect its nectar).

 Flowering time: May, June.